English Roadster Bicycles

 The generally accepted tail lamp values work fine.
 However, the head lamp bulb does not produce much light at all.
 It is nearly impossible for the cyclist to see anything on a dark country road with the 6V 2.4W head lamp.

-I tried using a standard Type 40 lamp (bulb) which is 6.3V 0.25A (1.5W) (screw base) and it produced about 300% more light than the 6V 0.4A (2.4W) (screw base) bulb.
+I tried using a standard Type 40 lamp (bulb), which is 6.3V 0.25A (1.5W) (screw base) and it produced about 300% more light than the 6V 0.4A (2.4W) (screw base) bulb.
 This increased light is still barely enough to see what is in front of the bike when traveling down a dark country road, but so far, the Type 40 bulb is the brightest one I have tried.
 They are readily available at antique radio specialty stores and are commonly sold in boxes of 10 each.

 Reflectalite, Ltd. (England) was found to have replacement bulbs for the Dynohub generator.
 Reflectalite said, "Dynohubs are not 3W, they are more like 1.5W to 2.0W."
-This corroborates the passage from The Story of the Raleigh Cycle which says that the Dynohub was increased to 2 watts in 1946.
+This corroborates the passage from The Story of the Raleigh Cycle, which says the Dynohub was increased to 2 watts in 1946.
 The bulbs Reflectalite Ltd. has available (as of December, 2006) for the Dynohub are: GH107 for the headlight and GV601 for the tail light.
 This gives a brighter tail light than the original, and using the GH107 (halogen) for the headlight gives a whiter light and makes the best use of the limited power available.
 Further, he stated, "Note that GH107 is 5V 1.5W, but it works okay and has been well tested."

 Head lamp bulb: "GH107", halogen, Screw-cap, 5V, 1.5W (0.3A), $6.40 each.